esme-marie/NewRelic/README.md

 - Run `npm install` in project directory.
 This will install server-related dependencies such as express.
 - `cd client` and run `yarn install`.
 This will install client dependencies React App.
-- You can test your client app on `http://localhost:3000`
+- You can test your client app on `http://localhost:3000` by running `yarn start`.
-- You can test your API in `http://localhost:5000/`
+- You can test your API in `http://localhost:5000/` by running `npm start`.

 ### Database Prep